timh2021/Cyber-Projects/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-- _TODO: Add whitelisted IP addresses_
+- Access to the machine is only allowed from Home IP addres using an SSH input

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by Jump Box VM.

-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Which machine did you allow to access your ELK VM?

+  Jump Box VM

+- What was its IP address?

 A summary of the access policies in place can be found in the table below.